1FIL0/SystemHud/README.md

 </p>

 ## Overview
 A stylistic UI font designed for games, huds and short bursts of text.
-Currently in beta
+Currently in very early beta

 ![](readme_assets/systemhud-allchars.png)
 ## Install